The Square (2008 film): Critical response

 The film received positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 86% out of 85 professional critics gave the film a positive review, with a rating average of 7.25/10 and the critical consensus being: "The Square may not quite live up to the modern noir classics that inspired it, but with twists and tension to spare, it comes admirably close."

-Roger Ebert of the Chicago Sun-Times gave three-and-a-half stars out of four and said that "it never pushes too hard or moves too fast.
+Roger Ebert gave the film 3.5 stars out of 4, writing "it never pushes too hard or moves too fast.
 It lovingly, almost sadistically, lays out the situation and deliberately demonstrates all the things that can go wrong.
 And I mean all the things."
 Dan Kois of The Washington Post praised the Edgerton brothers and said that "the debut feature of Nash and Joel Edgerton, Australian actors-turned-filmmakers, calls to mind another great darkly comic debut, the Coen brothers' Blood Simple.
 Like that movie, The Square uses the trappings of film noir to explore a moral universe in which connivers and crooks are their own worst enemies.
 And like Blood Simple, The Square suggests an exciting future for a pair of brothers with a dark view of pitiless fate."

 Moira Macdonald of The Seattle Times gave the film two-and-a-half stars out of four; however, she criticised the script by saying that "Indeed, there's a bit of everything in The Square, so much so that after a while it starts to feel generic."